-This document describes the final Airspace Change Proposal (ACP) as required by CAP1616 for a temporary airspace change to the notified airspace design.
-It includes an updated and detailed proposed NBEC route together with a suggested volume of encompassing airspace within which to segregate the UAV flights.
-The updated design takes into account the feedback from the targeted engagement activity.
+This document describes the final application for a temporary change to airspace is in accordance with CAP 1616 - Airspace Change and CAP 722 - Unmanned Aircraft System Operations in UK Airspace, in order to conduct flight trials within the NBEC and prove surveillance-based DAA capability and other navigational technologies performance.
+It includes a detailed proposed NBEC route together with a suggested volume of encompassing airspace within which to segregate the UAV flights.
+The design takes into account the feedback from the targeted engagement activity [1], and subsequent discussion with the CAA Directorate of Airspace Policy (DAP).

-It is envisaged that the temporary airspace corridor will be used on a few occasions a week over the 90-day period of its validity, currently anticipated to be between 02/07/2021 to 29/09/2021 inclusive.
+It is envisaged that the temporary airspace corridor will be used for 1 or 2 UAV flights per day over the 90-day period of its validity, currently anticipated to be between 02/07/2021 to 29/09/2021 inclusive.
 Flights will be for research purposes and are primarily related to navigation and location-identification themes.
 Flights are not aimed at collecting visual images or video, and unmanned aircraft may not even carry cameras.
 Flights are also not for repetitive commercial/logistics, or for military purposes.
 Flights will take off and land from Cranfield Airport under the Airport's control.